Reyazgitwork/superstore-powerbi-dashboard/README.md

 ## 📌 Project Overview

-This project presents an interactive Power BI dashboard analyzing retail sales, profit, and customer behavior using the Superstore dataset.
-The dashboard provides clear insights into business performance across regions, categories, and products, enabling data-driven decision-making.
+This project presents an interactive Power BI dashboard analyzing retail sales, profit, and customer trends using the Superstore dataset.
+The dashboard provides clear and actionable insights into business performance across regions, categories, and products to support data-driven decision-making.

 ---

 ## 🎯 Objectives

-* Analyze overall sales and profit performance
+* Analyze total sales and profit performance
-* Identify top-performing regions, categories, and sub-categories
+* Identify top-performing regions and product categories
+* Understand sub-category level sales distribution
 * Evaluate order volume and quantity trends
-* Understand the relationship between sales and profitability
 * Build an interactive dashboard for business insights

 ---